What is U-pgradeTM?

 What is the environmental impact of U-pgradeTM?

-Processing the U-pgradeTM concentrate at an existing refinery further reduces the environmental impact as the project will have established reagent transport corridors and the leach tail can be deposited into an existing tailings facility.
+Processing the U-pgradeTM concentrate at an existing refinery further reduces the environmental impact as the refinery will have established reagent transport corridors and the leach tail can be deposited into an existing tailings facility.